If we lose our history, we lose our sense of who we are

 Your gift of $1,000 or more will transform you into a Lake Oswego Preservation Society History Hero.
 No phone booth required!

 On April 8, 2017, the Society opened the doors of Lake Oswego’s newest museum in the City-owned Iron Worker’s Cottage located at 40 Wilbur Street in the Old Town Neighborhood.
 To fund the ongoing work of the History Center and Museum, such as creating rotating exhibits, we are looking for help from our community.
 Although we operate a City-owned facility, we receive no funding from the City.

-The first exhibit entitled: Oregon’s Iron Jubilee 1867 – 2017: Celebrating the First Iron Furnace on the Pacific Coast showcases the 19th century industry, which transformed the small village of Oswego into a bustling, iron manufacturing company town and it features artifacts that have never before been on public display.
-This well-curated exhibit, and the ones to follow, will entice students, residents, and out-of-town visitors.
+The first exhibit entitled: Oregon’s Iron Jubilee 1867 – 2017: Celebrating the First Iron Furnace on the Pacific Coast showcases the 19th-century industry, which transformed the small village of Oswego into a bustling, iron manufacturing company town and it features artifacts that have never been on public display.
+This well-curated exhibit and the ones to follow will entice students, residents, and out-of-town visitors.

-The History Center and Museum also includes a gift shop of the Society’s unique, local history-related merchandise.
-All proceeds from these sales relate to and further our mission: To support Lake Oswego’s historic fabric through advocacy and education.
+The History Center and Museum also include a gift shop of the Society’s unique, local history-related merchandise.
+Members receive a 10% discount on merchandise.

 Every donor to our new History Center and Museum, at the $1,000 level or more, will be permanently honored on a plaque as a History Hero and you will be given a special keepsake commemorating the occasion.
 Of course, donations of any amount are appreciated and they will make a difference.